 - Test customer response to a new product or service.
 This is an inexpensive way to do a ‘dry run’ to see if a product or service will get any buyers.

 Please note that it is vitally important to mail to those who have expressed an interest in what you offer.
-This is NOT junk mail blasted out to a random, cold list.
+This is NOT direct mail prospecting with junk mail blasted out to a random, cold list.
 Rather it is a series of related mailings in response to a prospect’s interest in your products and services.
 There are ways to make direct mail to cold lists more effective, but that’s a topic for another article.A Simple Experiment

 The beautiful part about direct mail is that you can start small with just a handful of clients.
 If you already have a single mailing that works really well, try the following experiment.
 Mail the exact same piece to the same list (minus new customers) a few weeks after the initial mailing.
 According to a popular direct mail rule of thumb, the second mailing will get about 40-60% of your original response!